11 Best Tips for How to Promote Your Art on Instagram

 In addition to sketches and works-in-progress, curate a selection of your best art to show in your feed.
 Experiment with different color palettes and patterns that give your page a cohesive, aesthetically interesting look.

 Try out different apps that can make your feed look more interesting as a whole.
-Giant Square, for example, lets you make a big collage out of several squares in your feed.
+Giant Square, for example, lets you make a big collage out of several images in your feed.
 Unfold provides beautiful templates you can use to make Story and feed posts look amazing.

 Not only does this show off your best work, it gives your gallery an air of professionalism.
 And you can pair that with well-written captions that give an insight into your work.

-6. Use tags and hashtags
+6. Use keywords and hashtags

 7. Collaborate

 If you can, collaborate with other artists and influencers you know in the art space to create something new.
-That can be a joint Instagram live session, a piece of art you both work on, or a video you both make.
+That can be a joint Instagram live session, a piece of art you both work, on or a video you both make.

 Collaborating with others gains you access to their following once they share the project on their account, and vice versa.
+It’s a great way to grow your reach and get your art in front of new eyeballs.

 8. Use ads